Pets with cancer are very common in small animal practices. Learn more about how diet can be a tailored treatment plan for some patients.

 Cancer is one of the most common issues we deal with in small animal practice.
 Just as the causes are complex, so are the treatment options.
-More than any other disease, cancer has people going on the internet and adding every supplement they can fi nd that’s claimed to cure cancer.
-This is one area in which the integrative practitioner, even if untrained as a veterinary herbalist or nutritional expert, has a responsibility to help guide people so decisions can be tailored to each individual.
+More than any other disease, cancer has people going on the internet and adding every supplement they can find that’s claimed to cure cancer.
+This is one area in which the integrative practitioner, even if untrained as a veterinary herbalist or nutritional expert, has a responsibility to help guide people so decisions such as diet choices can be tailored to each individual.

 Why diet is key

 The importance of diet in treating and preventing cancer is long established.
 Some practitioners claim to treat cancer by dietary manipulation alone, focusing in particular on the elimination of cancer toxins and providing potentially deficient essential nutrients to support the immune system and liver.1 Many of the diets advocated for the treatment of cancer in humans are vegetarian, but this may not be applicable to obligate carnivores such as the cat and carnivore-biased omnivores like the dog.